-Stem cell biologist Dr. Bruce Lipton, extensively researched and helped create the field of epigenetic, positing the idea that it is the cell membrane in concert with its environment that determines the genetic expression and behavior of the cell.
+Stem cell biologist Dr. Bruce Lipton, extensively researched and helped create the field of epigenetics, positing the idea that it is the cell membrane in concert with its environment that determines the genetic expression and behavior of the cell.
 Your DNA is just a blueprint: signals from the environment determine which proteins are built.
 And our cells are the microcosm of what constitutes our health.
-What constitutes the environment of our cells?
-The physical fluid matrix in pattern with our neighboring cells, our nutritional substrate, and energetic stimuli from our brain and nervous system, which is set in motion by unconscious signaling and our conscious thoughts and emotions.
+So what constitutes the environment of our cells?: the physical fluid matrix in pattern with our neighboring cells, our nutritional substrate, and energetic stimuli from our brain and nervous system, which is set in motion by unconscious signaling and our conscious thoughts and emotions.

 So what underlies our experience of physical pain, of dis-ease, of emotional pain and suffering?
 Ultimately, it is a pattern of our individual cells not being able to come to homeostasis or balance due to unrelenting stress in any one or all of these levels: physical, chemical (deficiency/toxicity), emotional, energetic and/or mental/spiritual.
 This causes our cells to go into defense mode and create inflammatory reactions, helping us to become conscious that something needs to change!